Military Commissions Media Invitation Announced for United States v. Abd al-Rahim Hussein Muhammed Abdu Al-Nashiri

-The Department of Defense and the Office of Military Commissions will allocate seats for news media aboard military chartered aircraft for travel from Andrews Air Force Base, Maryland to Naval Station Guantanamo Bay, Cuba, on Oct.
-6 to cover military commission proceedings scheduled for United States v.
-Abd al-Rahim Hussein Muhammed Abdu Al-Nashiri, Oct.
-7-10; and in the case of United States v.
-Khalid Shaikh Mohammad, et al, Oct.
-16-17.
+The Department of Defense and the Office of Military Commissions will allocate seats for news media aboard military chartered aircraft for travel from Andrews Air Force Base, Maryland to Naval Station Guantanamo Bay, Cuba, to cover military commission pre-trial proceedings scheduled for United States v.
+Abd al-Rahim Al-Nashiri, Feb.
+23-March 6.

 Due to a limited number of seats aboard the flight and limited accommodations at Guantanamo Bay, selection is not guaranteed.
-However, there will be an additional opportunity for media members to view the proceedings by closed circuit television (CCTV) from a media work center at Fort George G. Meade, Md., from Oct.
-7-10 (Nashiri) and Oct.
-16-17 (KSM, et al).
+However, there will be an additional opportunity for media members to view the proceedings by closed circuit television (CCTV) from a media work center at Fort George G. Meade, Maryland, from Feb.
+23-March 6 (No hearings on weekends).

 NOTE 2: All media must ensure their passports and visas (foreign press) are up-to-date and eligible to enter and exit the United States.